EmanuilG/N-Brief/README.md

 There is a big textarea in the middle.
 You can insert text into the textarea on the push of a button.
 You have to read the inserted text carefully and change it so that it becomes a correct real letter.

 You can tell the app whether the patient is male or female.
-Please press the radio button on the right upper side of the screen.
+Please press the  correct button on the right upper side of the screen.
 The texts will be modified accordingly.

 ## Additional material